When Is It Hurricane Season in Texas?

 • The Greater Houston, TX Metro Area

-• Central Texas Gulf Coast such as Galveston, TX
+• Central Texas Gulf Coast, such as Galveston, TX

-• South Texas Gulf Coast including Corpus Christi, TX–Brownsville, TX
+• South Texas Gulf Coast, including Corpus Christi, TX–Brownsville, TX

-Just because hurricanes in Texas are more likely to cause damage to coastal regions, doesn’t mean that other parts of the state won’t feel their effects.
+Just because hurricanes in Texas are more likely to cause damage to coastal regions, it doesn’t mean that other parts of the state won’t feel their effects.

-The remnants of a hurricane in Texas have the ability to travel well inland affecting cities as far as 200 miles inland.
+The remnants of a hurricane in Texas have the ability to travel well inland, affecting cities as far as 200 miles inland.

 This means that a hurricane in Houston can still cause damage in Central Texas near Austin or even as far as the Dallas-Fort Worth region.